 What is rubato in music?

-Rubato in music refers to the expressive manipulation of tempo within a musical phrase.
-Unlike rigid adherence to the beat, rubato allows performers to introduce slight variations in timing, often speeding up or slowing down to emphasize certain notes or phrases.
+Unlike rigid adherence to a strict tempo, rubato allows performers to introduce slight variations in timing, often speeding up or slowing down to emphasize certain notes or phrases.

-Rubato is commonly used in genres such as Romantic and Classical piano music, where emotional expression and nuance are paramount.
-It allows performers to convey a deeper connection to the music, often reflecting the emotional content or narrative underlying the piece.
+Rubato is commonly found in genres such as Romantic and Classical piano music, where emotional expression and nuance are key.
+It allows performers to convey a deeper connection to the music, often reflecting the emotion or narrative underlying the piece.
+Although rubato allows flexibility, it is still guided by the rhythm and structure used when reading sheet music.

 Types of rubato